BreicheSinal/athlink/README.md

 #### User

-- As a user, I want to connect with other athletes, agents, and federations.
+- As a user, I want to connect with other athletes, clubs, and federations.
 - As a user, I want to create a profile to showcase my achievements.
 - As a user, I want live updates to stay informed about events and opportunities.
 - As a user, I want to chat with my connections.